Skip to Content

 Print Recipe

-4.72 from 7 reviews
+4.64 from 11 reviews

 Glazed Apple Cinnamon Swirl Bread

 A swirl of brown sugar and cinnamon fills this rich bread dough studded with chunks of fresh apples and finished with an apple juice glaze.
-The recipe makes two loaves of bread.
+The recipe makes two large loaves of bread.

 Prep Time30 minutes